-The Iowa-Central American Relief Effort (icare) is a not-for-profit organization based in Des Moines, Iowa, United States.
+The Iowa-Central American Relief Effort (icare) is a not-for-profit organization based in Des Moines, Iowa, USA.
 Ben Parrott and Kirk Schuler founded icare in April 2005 when they were students at Drake University Law School.

 The seeds that grew into icare were planted a few years earlier.
 In 2002, Ben studied in Managua and traveled throughout Nicaragua.
 He lived with a local family, and fell in love with the warm people and vibrant culture.
 In 2004, and while in law school, Ben and Kirk visited Nicaragua and returned with a plan to put their legal skills to work for charity. icare was born.